census-instrumentation/opencensus-node/RELEASING.md

 ## Publish the GitHub Release

 Publish the GitHub release, ensuring that the tag points to the newly landed commit corresponding to release proposal `x.y.z`.

+## Update CHANGELOG and release versions in examples
+* After releasing is done, you need to update all examples to point to the latest version.
+* In addition, update the CHANGELOG.md and start new Unreleased label.
+* Create a new commit with the exact title: `Post Release: update CHANGELOG, Examples and ReadMe`.
+* Go through PR review and merge it to GitHub master branch.